Translate to your native language

 Method

-• Grind the rice separately again using as little water as possible until it is really fine.
+• Grind the rice separately again using as little of the soaking liquid as possible until it is really fine.
+Add this to the ground urad dal.

-• Mix the two, and salt, adding a little more water to make the batter of a semi-liquid consistency.
+• Add salt and mix it all well.
+Add a little more of the soaking liquid if necessary to make the batter of a semi-liquid consistency.

-• Heat a flat frying pan and add a teaspoon of oil spreading it evenly all over the middle part of the surface of the pan.
+• Heat a flat frying pan on medium heat and then turn down the heat to low.
+Spread half a teaspoon of oil evenly all over the surface of the pan.

-• Beat the batter well and then spread a ladleful of it starting from the middle of the pan moving around in a circular manner to make a thin circle.
+• Beat the batter well and then spread a ladleful (a little less than half a cup) of it starting from the middle of the pan moving around in a circular manner to make a thin circle.

 • Cover with a lid and let it cook for about two minutes.